valdasg/fancy_digi_mart/readme.md

 ```

 NOTE: App is ment to be used for testing, thus run it on Spark running on local machine.
 For cluster mode, update config file to use YARN.
+### Unit Testing
+Unit test tests for data presence and consistency, i.e. are there parquet files in source directory and is the report generated not empty.
 ### Things to consider
 Unit Testing for functions, testing of ariving data quality, orchestration, incremental load actions, to append new data, modify if exists.
 To have a propper testing setup, make a Docker container with spark and dependancies installed and run app from there.